Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 11? [Spoilers]

 — The Challenge (@ChallengeMTV) September 27, 2017

-Nelson tried to play damage control on The Challenge XXX, but seems to be making it worse.
+Nelson tried to play damage control on The Challenge XXX, but seemed to make it worse.
 Nelson got sent to a hotel for the night.

 The Next Day